Diocese of Maxita

 The Diocese of Maxita (Massita in curiate Italian) is a bishopric in Algeria.
 It was a Roman Catholic Church diocese in the Roman province of Africa Proconsulare.

 History

-Maxita is located in the region of Al-Asnam, Algeria.
+Maxita is located in the Al-Asnam region of Algeria.
 It is an ancient Christian episcopal see in the Roman province of Mauretania Caesariensis, suffragan of the Metropolitan of its capital Caesarea Mauretaniae.

 It may have been centered on the unrecorded basilica discovered at Al Asnam, but was to fade.

-Only one bishop is known from antiquity: Felix (Italian: Felice), who was among the Catholic prelates summoned to the Council of Carthage (484) by the Arian Vandal king Huneric.
+Only one bishop is known from antiquity: Felix (Italian: Felice), among the Catholic prelates summoned to the Council of Carthage (484) by the Arian Vandal king Huneric.

-Titular see
+Titulars see

 The diocese of Maxita (the Italian Curiate form being Massita) was nominally restored in 1933 as a titular bishopric, of the lowest (episcopal) rank.

-It has had the following, near-consecutive incumbents :
+It has had the following, near-consecutive incumbents: